 The terms “dressing” and “stuffing” are often used interchangeably, but technically there is a difference.

-The flavors and ingredients can be the same or similar which leads to the casual misuse of the two words.
-But whether you call it stuffing or dressing it doesn’t really matter since they are both delicious.
+The flavors and ingredients can be the same or similar, leading to the casual misuse of the two words.
+But whether you call it stuffing or dressing, it doesn’t matter since they are both delicious.

 1. Sauté the Onions and Celery: Heat a large skillet over medium heat to melt the butter.
-Add the celery and onion once the butter has melted and sauté them for about 5 to 6 minutes or until they are tender.
-Make sure to season this with salt and pepper while sautéing, as it will be important to the overall balance in the recipe.
+Add the celery and onion once the butter has melted and sauté them for about 5 to 6 minutes or until tender.
+Season this with salt and pepper while sautéing, as it will be important to the overall balance in the recipe.

-2. Tear up the bread: Tear a loaf and a half of bread into small pieces that are about ½ to 1 inch in size.
+2. Tear up the bread: Tear a loaf and a half of bread into small pieces about ½ to 1 inch in size and add to a large mixing bowl.
 This step can be done in advance or while the celery and onions are sautéing.
-I try to keep it balanced between white and whole wheat bread, but you could make this recipe with all of one or the other.
+I try to balance white and whole wheat bread, but you could make this recipe with all of one or the other.

-3. Add the celery and onions: Prior to adding the wet ingredients combine the bread with the sautéd onions and celery, poultry seasoning, pepper, and salt to evenly distribute the vegetables and spices.
+3. Add the celery and onions: Combine the bread with the sautéd onions and celery, poultry seasoning, pepper, and salt to evenly distribute the vegetables and spices.

 4. Add the broth and cream: Add half of the broth to the bread mixture and combine well before adding the remaining broth.
-Stir in the cream and parsley then taste for any additional salt or poultry seasoning.
-The final texture will be “gloppy”, which makes the final dressing so sumptuous.
+Stir in the cream and parsley, and then taste for any additional salt or poultry seasoning.
+The final texture will be “gloppy”, but not soupy.

 5. Bake the Dressing: Transfer the dressing to a greased 9×13-inch baking or casserole dish.
-Bake for 45-60 minutes or until dressing is browned and cooked through.
-You can serve it from the baking dish and make sure the turkey gravy is readily available.
+Bake for 45-60 minutes or until dressing is browned and cooked.

 Recipe Tips and Notes

 - Sandwich bread does not need to be stale.
-Bread that is stale or toasted just requires more liquid so you may have to adjust the amount of broth you add to the dressing recipe.
+Stale or toasted bread requires more liquid, so you may need to adjust the amount of broth added to the dressing recipe.

 Frequently Asked Questions